Welcome to today's edition of the Rush 24-7 podcast.

 And everybody is sourcing Seahawks players.

-Now if Seahawks players, unnamed in the locker room are telling people in the media that's what they think, then they got more trouble on that team, and they got more trouble in that locker room than anybody has any idea.
+Now, if Seahawks players, unnamed, in the locker room are telling people in the media that's what they think, then they got more trouble on that team, and they got more trouble in that locker room than anybody has any idea.

 You got two black guys.

-And that would be Lynch, who's more authentically black, and therefore, and the Seahawks don't like these, you know, it does it, crotch grabbing after he scores touchdowns sometimes, and he doesn't talk to the media and uh basically a malcontent, and they didn't want to reward that.
+And the Seahawks don't like these, you know, he does the crotch grabbing after he scores touchdowns sometimes, and he doesn't talk to the media.

-Didn't want to people need to remind themselves they just signed Marshawn Lynch to a massive contract extension.
+They just signed Marshawn Lynch to a massive contract extension.

 They just announced this Super Bowl week.

-Super Bowl sex sting NAB's 570 would-be sex buyers arrested on a national Super Bowl sting that ended on Super Bowl Sunday.
+And then we learned, ladies and gentlemen, Warren Sapp, Super Bowl sex sting, nabs 570 would-be sex buyers arrested on a national Super Bowl sting.

 They zapped Sapp with solicitation and abuse.